TubaJordan/PythonCourse/Achievement1/Exercise1.7/README.md

 ### Overview of the App Development Process

-Building a command line Recipe app is an exercise in applying Python skills, particularly focusing on SQLAlchemy for database operations and handling user input.
+Building a command line Recipe App is an exercise in applying Python skills, with a particular focus on SQLAlchemy for database operations and handling user input.

 ### Key Guidelines for Development